Covington & Burling LLP operates as a limited liability partnership worldwide, with the practice in England and Wales conducted by an affiliated

 Defended a French shipbuilder against annulment proceedings before the London High Court brought by Libyan state body and assisted in enforcement proceedings before Italian courts.

-Represented a Swiss company in negotiations with a consortium of African States in the mining sector, including drafting JVAs, LOIs, MOUs, NDAs, Term Sheets, and other contractual documents.
+Represented a Swiss company in negotiations with a consortium of African States in the mining sector.

 Obtained conservatory attachment of opponent’s bank accounts before French courts.